LATEST

 Written by the Boostcamp staff

-In this comprehensive guide, we'll explore the front squat vs. back squat debate, breaking down each exercise, their benefits, and how to incorporate them into your workout routine to achieve your fitness goals.
-We'll also tackle the 10 most frequently asked questions related to these two squat variations.
+In this comprehensive guide, we'll explore the front squat vs. back squat debate, breaking down the similarities and differences between each exercise, their benefits, and how to incorporate them into your workout routine, whether you are looking to compete in bodybuilding or powerlifting, to achieve your fitness goals.
+We'll also tackle the 10 most frequently asked questions related to the front squat vs the back squat, including how the front squat form can help improve your upright position and posture, strengthen your legs and lumbar spine, and the importance of mastering the proper form for a bodyweight squat movement before adding weight and returning to a standing position.

 What is the Front Squat?